tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - **Delete message** also **deletes large S3 payload**
 - Interface for SQS+S3 - handling the integration workload
 - Exam often mentions **Java** with Extended Client Library

+### SQS - Delay Queues

+Delay queues provide an initial period of invisibility for messages.
+Predefine periods can ensure that processing of messages doesn't begin until this period has expired.